peacecorps/medlink/README.md

 Please create an email describing the steps to reproduce the software problem and email it to [support mailing list](support@pcmedlink.org).
 You will receive an acknowledgement and initial assessment without 24 hours.

+If you would like to see the **#TODO's/#FIXME's/etc,** then run "./bin/chk" or "./bin/chk more" bash scripts from the top project directory.

 ## Contributors